 If you haven’t tried Himalayan Tartary Buckwheat in waffles yet, you should give it a spin!
-It takes a commonplace waffle recipe to the next level.
+It takes a commonplace waffle recipe to next level.

 Himalayan Tartary Buckwheat Waffles